dansabadas/ionic-pluralsight/README.md

 ionic platform add android

-ionic build android --here I ams till blocked, Environment variables PATH ANDROID_HOME not recognized
+ionic build android --could be problems id, Environment variables PATH and ANDROID_HOME are not recognized

+ionic emulate - to see in an emulator

+ionic run android